xixu-me/git-desktop/docs/technical/proxies.md

 ## High level overview

-When talking about network requests in GitHub Desktop it's important to remember that there's essentially two network frameworks at play (technically three if we include Squirrel.*).
-When GitHub Desktop is talking to the GitHub API as it does for sign-in, retrieving cloneable repositories, issues, etc it's using the Chromium network stack.
+When talking about network requests in Git Desktop it's important to remember that there's essentially two network frameworks at play (technically three if we include Squirrel.*).
+When Git Desktop is talking to the GitHub API as it does for sign-in, retrieving cloneable repositories, issues, etc it's using the Chromium network stack.
 When performing Git operations such as `pull`, `push`, `fetch`, `ls-remote` Git itself is [relying](https://github.com/git/git/blob/master/http.c) on [libcurl](https://github.com/curl/curl), a widely used cross-platform http library.

 In the straightforward case where a user is connected straight to the Internet without any intermediary [proxy servers](https://en.wikipedia.org/wiki/Proxy_server) the distinction above is almost unnoticeable.
 For the case that concerns us in this document however this difference matters greatly.

 ### How do users configure

 ### Chromium's vs libcurl proxy support